 In 2016 two interesting project made it to the finale.
 Almir and Emil took the Scholarship with a project recognizing and visualizing energy consumption patterns of buildings using data mining.

-“Your thought are very much in line with the Danfoss way of thinking, where Plan Do Check Act is the foundation” said Danfoss CEO Niels B. Christiansen at the ceremony.
+“Your thought are very much in line with the Danfoss way of thinking, where Plan Do Check Act is the foundation” said former Danfoss CEO Niels B. Christiansen at the ceremony.
 The project applies statistical methods and machine learning to better understand and manage energy consumption in buildings.
 The project's focus was on creating a building energy management system which creates value by solving a number of problems for energy managers.

 The resulting software system is a website which presents information regarding heat, water and electricity consumption of buildings.
 The website enables energy managers to maintain information about buildings, detect faults, avoid leaks and compare buildings in respect to their consumption patterns.
 Additionally a user test shows that the system extracts useful information about consumption patterns, which makes many tasks for energy managers easier, and enables them to make more informed decisions

 Alim and Emil worked very independently and dedicated to solve real-world problems together with the external partner in the project Odense Municipality.
 They managed to develop novel ideas, implement them in prototypes and demonstrate the advantages of their ideas on real-world data from 800 buildings.
 In their solutions they applied advanced statistical and machine learning methods.